Wallace's Cave, Auchinleck: History

-It has been estimated as dating from circa 1760 and has been hewn from soft red sandstone in the Gothic style as a man-made folly or grotto, although the possibility remains that it was an extension of a natural cave.
+The cave has been estimated as dating from around 1760, having been hewn from soft red sandstone in the Gothic style as a man-made folly or grotto, although the possibility remains that it was an extension of a natural cave.
 The RCAHMS Canmore site classifies the site as post-medieval and holds no details of the grotto.
+There is another grotto known as "Boswell's Summerhouse" further up the Dippol Burn.
+The two were presumably hewn at the same time to enhance the picturesque landscape laid out around the new Auchinleck House.
-The original Auchinleck Castle stands upstream of the cave just above the confluence of the Dippol Burn with the River Lugar.

-It was common practice during times of war or unrest to hide valuables, charters, etc. in safe locations and it is possible that Wallace's Cave may have been first made for this purpose, as was the case with Bruce's Cave at Kirkpatrick Fleming.
+The original Auchinleck Castle stands upstream of the cave.
+It was common practice during times of war or unrest to hide valuables, charters, etc. in safe locations, and it is possible that Wallace's Cave may have been first made for this purpose, as was the case with Bruce's Cave at Kirkpatrick Fleming.

-The first Laird of Auchinleck or Affleck on record was Nicol de Achethlec or Achethlic who was a great supporter of Scottish independence and is said to have been related to Sir William Wallace.

-It is known that Nicol rode with Wallace to Glasgow where the English soldiers were defeated at the 'Battle of the Bell of the Brae'.
-It has been surmised that the grotto's name patriotically commemorates the romantic Boswell family association with the national hero and that it is contemporary with the surviving Gothic grotto variously known as Dr Johnson's Summerhouse, 'Boswell's Summerhouse' situated further upstream on the Dippol Burn near the Ten Shillings Bridge, making two grottoes hewn in the picturesque landscape circa 1760 to enhance the new Auchinleck House and pleasure gardens.
+The first laird of Auchinleck on record was Nicol de Achethlec, who was a great supporter of Scottish independence and is said to have been related to Sir William Wallace.
+It is known that Nicol rode with Wallace to Glasgow and fought with him against the English in the "Battle of the Bell of the Brae".
+It has been surmised that the grotto's name patriotically commemorates Auchinleck's association with the national hero.

 Micro-history

 A visitor to one of the caves in circa 1947 describes a walk that takes him to "a staircase of broad wooden steps built into the steep bank, but so deep in leaves that the stepping places were hard to distinguish.
 It led down to the water's edge, and gave access to a large cave hewn in the solid rock.
 A fine dry apartment it was, and to sit on the carved ledge and watch the wagtails dipping from stone to stone, the burn clear as a sheet of crystal, was most restful."
-This may refer to the summerhouse named in Dr Samuel Johnson's honour.
+This may refer to Boswell's Summerhouse.